 - A limp or slumped posture

-- Has no emotional expressions when speaking
+- A lack of emotional expressions when they speak

 - Agitated, confused behavior, followed by periods of sitting and staring